gustaz/blockchain-VU/README.md

 ### String to mutated unsigned integer conversion

 The hashing function works by taking all characters of a string one by one and converting them to their unsigned integer UTF-8 representation.
-Bitwise operations are then performed in the order of rightwise and leftwise rotations and XOR.
+Bitwise operations are then performed in the order of right-wise and left-wise rotations and XOR.
 The current character that is being operated on is also affected by the character before it (in case of it being the first character in a given string, it is simply operated on by itself), leading to a more consistent implementation of the *Avalanche effect*.
-All bitwise rotations are done with multiples of a prime number in order to increase the security of the hash and ensure less collissions.
+All bitwise rotations are done with multiples of a prime number in order to increase the security of the hash and ensure less collisions.
 All the characters of the string are then obtained as mutated unsigned integers and added together as a sum.

 ### Mutated unsigned integer to character representation logic